sarbjit-longia/kuber-agents/data-plane/README.md

 # Data Plane Service

-**Version**: 1.0.0
+**Version**: 2.0.0
-**Status**: Phase 1 Complete
+**Status**: Phase 2 Complete ✅

 ## Overview

-The Data Plane is a centralized market data service that provides cached, fast access to real-time and historical market data for all pipelines.
+The Data Plane is a centralized market data service that provides cached, fast access to real-time quotes, historical candles, and **pre-computed technical indicators** for all pipelines.
 It eliminates redundant API calls and dramatically reduces costs.

 ### Key Benefits